New customer? Start here.

 Daniel | 14/06/2019

-The VQ Hepburn is a DAB radio.
+The VQ Hepburn is a stylish DAB radio from one of our favourite audio brands.
 It's the second model to bear this name, after the Mk I that came out a few years ago.
 VQ have made a lot of improvements for the Mk II, addressing common issues that users had with sound and build quality in particular.
+Have they managed to create the perfect DAB radio?
+We put the Hepburn to the test in another of our in-depth reviews.

 Related: Top 10 DAB Radios